MailfTrue/django-journal/README.md

 To add posts and categories go to `http://127.0.0.1:8000/admin`, login with your credentials and you should be good to go!

-Also, make sure you `git pull` every once in a while to update any changes!
+Also, make sure you `git pull` every once in a while to stay updated with new changes!